facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 A Fabric Component is a UI component rendered on the screen using the [Fabric Renderer](https://reactnative.dev/architecture/fabric-renderer).
 Using Fabric Components instead of Native Components allows us to reap all the [benefits](./why) of the **New Architecture**:

 - Strongly typed interfaces that are consistent across platforms.
-- The ability to write your code in C++, either exclusively or integrated with another native platform language, reducing the need to duplicate implementations across platforms.
+- The ability to write your code in C++, either exclusively or integrated with another native platform language, hence reducing the need to duplicate implementations across platforms.
 - The use of JSI, a JavaScript interface for native code, which allows for more efficient communication between native and JavaScript code than the bridge.

 A Fabric Component is created starting from a **JavaScript specification**.
 Then [**Codegen**](./pillars-codegen) creates some C++ scaffolding code to connect the component-specific logic (for example, accessing some native platform capability) to the rest of the React Native infrastructure.
 The C++ code is the same for all the platforms.
 Once the component is properly connected with the scaffolding code, it is ready to be imported and used by an app.